mlange-42/git-igitt/README.md

 **For detailed information, see the [git-graph manual](https://github.com/mlange-42/git-graph/blob/master/docs/manual.md).**

-For basic usage, run the following command inside a Git repository's folder:
+For basic usage, run the following command:

 ```
 git-igitt